-I tried to make myself more presentable before heading in to the front reception of Huonville High School, but the receptionist still seemed unsure whether to sign me in or shoo me from the building.
+I tried to make myself look more presentable before I headed into the front reception, yet the receptionist still seemed unsure whether to sign me in or shoo me from the building.

-I was eventually welcomed by an affable man in shorts and a t-shirt: Jason Lunden, the head of science at the school.
+I was eventually welcomed by a jovial man in shorts and a t-shirt: Jason, the head of science at the school.
 He led me through the school grounds, talking as we walked.
-Being a small rural school in a low socioeconomic area, apparently it can be tough motivating the students here.
-As if to emphasise this point, he stops to round up a truent student wandering the halls during class time.
+‘It can be tough motivating the students at a small rural school like this,’ he said.
+As if to emphasise the point, he stopped to round up a truant student wandering the halls during class time.

-Backtrack a few years.
-A passionate and determined teacher at the school, Nel Schmidt, stumbled upon some information about a little-known prize awarded to schools by the United Arab Emirates.
+A few years earlier a passionate and determined teacher at the school, Nel Smit, had stumbled upon some information about a little-known prize awarded to schools by the United Arab Emirates.
 Called the Global High Schools Zayed Future Energy Prize, it was set up by the UAE as a tribute to the legacy of their late founding father, Sheikh Zayed bin Sultan Al Nathan, to drive sustainability solutions in schools.
 An annual award of US$100,000 was up for grabs.